ivanovichi123/Weather-app/README.md

-# Web-template
+# Weather-app

-A simple template useful for future projects
+A simple web page that will tell you the weather of a specific location you input.